WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 ### Debug container

 The debug container holds all the Fusion log files for each component.
-You can log into this container to view any log file in either zone.
+You can log in to this container to view any log file in either zone.

 `docker-compose exec debug bash`

-You can view a log file using the `more` command.

-The `vim` and `less` commands are not available by default, however, they can be installed using the following method:
+The `vim` and `less` commands are not available by default, to install them:

-1. Log into the debug container.

-   `docker ps` _- obtain debug container ID_

-   `docker exec -u root -it <DEBUG_CONTAINER_ID> /bin/bash`

-2. Install the `vi` and `less` packages using the Ubuntu package manager.

-   `apt-get update`

-   `apt install vim less`
+`apt-get update && apt install vim less`

 #### Log locations